 The police hold authority but do not have the right to do whatever they please.
 Without sufficient evidence, false arrests can easily be dismissed.

-What To Do If You Resisted an Arrest and Are Concerned You’re to Blame?
+What To Do If You Really Did Resist an Arrest?

 If you’ve been charged with resisting arrest in Florida and you know it was probably justified – all hope is not lost.
 It may still be possible to drop the case or have the penalties minimized.
 The way that we do this is to demonstrate to the prosecutor about why you deserve leniency.
 This can be as simple as telling them about your background and the circumstances that led up to the incident.
 In alcohol or drug related incidents, we might want someone to do some alcohol counseling or provide a negative urine screen.
 In some cases, we suggest to our clients to do some voluntary community service.
 These are just some of the techniques that we use to help our clients avoid penalties even when the case can be proven against them.